2pisoftware/cmfive/system/modules/rest/README.txt

-REST module.
+#REST module

+The rest module implements an HTTP interface to generic CRUD persistence.
+It is particularly useful in the development of ajax applications to load data subsets in the background.

+##QuickStart

+1. Configure the rest module in the global config file.
+		// use the API_KEY to authenticate with username and password Config::set('system.rest_api_key', "abcdefghijklmnopqrstuv");

+		// exclude any objects that you do NOT want available via REST
+		// note: only DbObjects which have the $_rest; property are
+		// accessible via REST anyway!
+		Config::set('system.rest_allow', array(
+			"User",
+			"Contact"
+			"WikiPage",
+		));

-[] indicates an optional value
+- [] indicates an optional value

-<> indicate a required value
+- <> indicate a required value

 To start, you need an authentication token which can be retrieved from the by sending a GET request to token